 Reach way back into your memory banks.
 Do you remember what the four basic cloud types are?
 They are cumulus, nimbus, cirrus, and stratus.

-To make a model of these types of clouds, you will need the following:
+To make a model of these types of clouds, you will need:

 Directions: